rileywoods0/threads/README.md

      ```
   5. Check Supabase Dashboard tables (`projects`, `sessions`, `events`, `memory_snapshots`) for new rows.
 - **Extension + backend:** follow the debug workflow above and watch backend logs for the incoming requests.
+- **Testing workspace:** open `testing/` in the Extension Development Host and follow `testing/CHECKLIST.md` for a full end-to-end verification flow.

 ## Troubleshooting
 - **TypeScript timer typing errors:** ensure `flushTimer` is typed as `NodeJS.Timeout | undefined` (see `src/extension.ts`).